Skip to content

 4. If a provider errors (timeout, auth failure), nah tries the next provider

-5. If all providers fail or return uncertain, the decision stays ask
+5. If all providers fail, the deterministic decision stands; for ask-refinement, that means the decision stays ask

 Testing